 — Rolf Bax, Chief Human Resources Officer, Resume.io

-Considering remote work opportunities, but concerned about supporting and motivating staff?
+Considering remote work opportunities, but concerned about supporting and motivating your team?
 Check out 5 Ways To Support and Motivate Your Remote Employees.

 3. Reevaluate hiring processes.